US hits 70% vaccination rate — a month late, amid a surge

 Minnesota’s public colleges and universities will require masks indoors, regardless of vaccination status.
 New Jersey said workers at state-run nursing homes, psychiatric hospitals and other such institutions must get the shot or face regular testing.

-North Carolina’s governor ordered state employees to cover up indoors if they are not fully vaccinated.
+North Carolina’s governor ordered state employees in the agencies under his control to cover up indoors if they are not fully vaccinated.

+And McDonald’s said it will require employees and customers to resume wearing masks inside some U.S. restaurants regardless of vaccination status in areas with high or substantial coronavirus transmission.
+The company didn’t say how many restaurants would be affected by the new mask mandate.

 White House press secretary Jen Psaki said a nationwide vaccination requirement “is not on the table,” but noted that employers have the right to take such a step.